 It was good TV and very funny…

 The point the comic made was to stop saying “but” or “no” to clients.
-Always to say “yes, and” and then you can follow with whatever comment you like and still sound as if you are in accord.
+Always to say “yes, and” and then you can follow with whatever comment you like and still sound as if you are in Accord.

 The TV show then cut back to some previously filmed clips of the salesman with customers at the car showroom.
 It was revealing.
 Someone would come in, and he’d greet them nicely enough.

 He’d ask them what sort of car they were after.
-After hearing what they said they needed, he often replied with the word “but’.
+After hearing what they said they needed, he often replied with the word “but”.

-His knowledge meant he often had a better idea than the customer of what car suited their needs and budget.
+His knowledge meant he often had a better idea than the customer of which car suited their needs and budget.
 And although he was trying to be helpful, the word ‘but’ has a hidden message.

 To show you what I mean, try this.
 The following two sentences are very similar.
 Say them to yourself and see how they affect you:

-“You are doing well with impress™, but you will get better with practice”,
+- “You are doing well with impress™, but you will get better with practice.”

-“You are doing well with impress™, and you will get better with practice”.
+- “You are doing well with impress™, and you will get better with practice”.

 In sentence no. 2, the use of ‘and’ makes the two halves agree with each other.
 It sounds more like genuine praise.

-While the word “but” can hinder rapport, it can be helpful to us if used with intention.
+While the word “but” can hinder Rapport, it can be helpful to us if used with intention.
 When we understand its effect – signalling a pivot or change of direction from the first part of the sentence – “but” can be useful.

-For example, someone might say: “I know you’re sad you failed the exam, but I still believe in your ability to succeed”.
+“I know you’re sad you failed the exam, but I still believe in your ability to succeed”.

 The key is being aware of how you are using it and the meaning you will convey.